Presentations/popcorn-js/docs/volume.md

 Get or Set the Popcorn video object instance volume

-Calling the .volume( volumeValue ) method will trigger a “volumechange” event.
+Calling the .volume( volumeValue ) method will trigger a "volumechange" event.

 ## Options ##